Frederick Minter: Other roles

 In addition to serving as justice of the peace for Surrey (1935-57), Minter held numerous charitable positions.
 He was chairman of The Royal Alexandra and Albert School (1952–63), chairman of the Board of Governors of Queen Charlotte's and Chelsea Hospital for Women, Governor of Framlingham College (1937–67), and vice president of the London Police Court Mission, honorary treasurer of the British Drama League, vice president of the Theatre Royal Windsor Trust, and vice president for the Association of Land and Property Owners.
 He was also a member of the Council for King Edward's Hospital Fund, a delegate to the British Commonwealth Relations Conference in Sydney in 1938, and a liveryman in Worshipful Company of Glaziers.

 Honours

 For his work at Windsor, he was appointed Commander of the Royal Victorian Order in the 1931 New Year Honours, Knight Commander of the Royal Victorian Order in the 1935 Birthday Honours, and Knight Grand Cross of the Royal Victorian Order (GCVO) in the 1959 New Year Honours.
 He was the first engineer to be honoured as GCVO.

 Personal life

-In 1912, he married Greeta Constance West, with whom he had three sons.
+In 1912, he married Greeta Constance West, with whom he had three sons, born in 1916, 1922 and 1925 respectively.
 Lady Minter died in 1973.
 He died in 1976, the day after he had celebrated his 89th birthday.
 He was remembered in The Times as, "Quiet and courtly in manner and address, there can have been few who did so much for others or said so little."
+One of his great-grandsons is notable, being the YouTuber Miniminter.